 All of our revenues are denominated in Renminbi, and a significant portion of our costs are incurred in U.S. dollars and Philippine Pesos, including payments to nearly all of our teachers.
 In the third quarter of 2015, we began offering one-on-one lessons with Western teachers whose payments are made in U.S. dollars.
-The Philippines continues to experience low growth in its gross domestic product, significant inflation, currency declines and shortages of foreign exchange.
-In addition, the value of the Renminbi depreciated approximately 5.8% against the U.S. dollar in 2015 and further by approximately 6.3% in 2016.
+The Philippines continues to experience inflation, currency declines and shortages of foreign exchange.
+In addition, from time to time, the Renminbi experiences fluctuation.
 We are exposed to the risk of cost increases due to inflation in the Philippines and the depreciation of Renminbi.
 These conditions could create economic instability that could harm our business operations.
-We are therefore exposed to the risk of an increase in the value of the Philippines and in North America, and we settle the balance with them in Hong Kong dollars, we are also exposed to the risk of an increase in the value of the Hong Kong dollar relative to Renminbi.
+We are therefore exposed to the risk of an increase in the value of the Philippine Peso relative to Renminbi and U.S. dollars relative to Renminbi, which would increase our expenses.
+As we currently engage a third-party vendor to handle the payment of the service fees of our teachers in the Philippines and in North America, and we settle the balance with them in Hong Kong dollars, we are also exposed to the risk of an increase in the value of the Hong Kong dollar relative to Renminbi.
 We do not currently engage in any transactions as a hedge against risk of loss due to foreign currency fluctuations.